Marmot Tungsten UL2 Review

 Weight and Packed Size

 This tent has the label ultralight but we are hesitant to call it that.
 It has a measured packed weight of 3 pounds, 11 ounces; still a reasonable load for a lot of uses, but UL it is not.
 Its packed size of 18"x7" is just about what you would expect for its weight.
-The polyester fly doesn't stuff down quite as much as its nylon counterparts found in the NEMO Dagger 2 or Big Agnes Copper Spur HV UL2.
+The polyester fly doesn't stuff down quite as much as its nylon counterparts.

-Retailing at $300, we think that this tent offers a fair value.
+This tent offers fair value.
 Issues with the fly might make it a risky proposition for those that do a lot of wet weather camping, but the materials and construction are otherwise on par with what we would expect from a tent in this price range.

 The Marmot Tungsten UL2 is a roomy tent at a reasonable price.
 It has a nice set of double side doors and space for two.
 We need to have a little more confidence in the fly before we can consider it a real contender, but for those who prioritize livability, this one is worth a look.